John Cage: 1950s: Discovering chance

 After a 1949 performance at Carnegie Hall, New York, Cage received a grant from the Guggenheim Foundation, which enabled him to make a trip to Europe, where he met composers such as Olivier Messiaen and Pierre Boulez.
 More important was Cage's chance encounter with Morton Feldman in New York City in early 1950.
-Both composers attended a New York Philharmonic concert, where the orchestra performed Anton Webern's Symphony, op.
-21, followed by a piece by Sergei Rachmaninoff.
+Both composers attended a New York Philharmonic concert, where the orchestra performed Anton Webern's Symphony, followed by a piece by Sergei Rachmaninoff.
 Cage felt so overwhelmed by Webern's piece that he left before the Rachmaninoff; and in the lobby, he met Feldman, who was leaving for the same reason.
-The two composers quickly became friends; some time later Cage, Feldman, Earle Brown, David Tudor and Cage's pupil Christian Wolff came to be referred to as "the New York school."
+The two composers quickly became friends; some time later Cage, Feldman, Earle Brown, David Tudor and Cage's pupil Christian Wolff came to be referred to as "the New York school".

 In early 1951, Wolff presented Cage with a copy of the I Ching—a Chinese classic text which describes a symbol system used to identify order in chance events.
 This version of the I Ching was the first complete English translation and had been published by Wolff's father, Kurt Wolff of Pantheon Books in 1950.
 The I Ching is commonly used for divination, but for Cage it became a tool to compose using chance.
 To compose a piece of music, Cage would come up with questions to ask the I Ching; the book would then be used in much the same way as it is used for divination.
 For Cage, this meant "imitating nature in its manner of operation".
 His lifelong interest in sound itself culminated in an approach that yielded works in which sounds were free from the composer's will:

-When I hear what we call music, it seems to me that someone is talking.
-And talking about his feelings, or about his ideas of relationships.
-But when I hear traffic, the sound of traffic—here on Sixth Avenue, for instance—I don't have the feeling that anyone is talking.
-I have the feeling that sound is acting.
-And I love the activity of sound ...
-I don't need sound to talk to me.